PDSA – turning breaking hearts into beating hearts

 All of our PDSA Pet Hospitals provide professional care from qualified vets and nurses, plus dedicated support staff, such as the receptionists you see when you arrive.

 PDSA Pet Practices are private vets who work with us to provide treatments to the pets of those eligible owners who don’t live near one of our own hospitals.
 If you’re going to see a Pet Practice, register with us before getting an appointment – otherwise you’ll be charged like their other customers.

 Help for dogs, cats, budgies and ‘small furries’

 We can help all of the most popular types of pet – dogs, cats, budgies, rabbits and other ‘small furries’ like guinea pigs, hamsters and even chinchillas.
 Sorry, but we don’t cover insects, reptiles or farm animals, so if Sid the Snake is looking under the weather, you’ll need to take him to a specialist vet instead.

 Help for pedigree pets

-We only treat one pedigree animal per household.
-It’s because pedigrees often have breed-related health problems resulting in very expensive treatment which means lots of other pets could miss out.
-A mischievous moggy or marvellous mutt is the best bet for a pet that won’t cost a small fortune to look after.
+Though eligible pet owners may register up to three pets with PDSA, we only treat one pedigree animal per household.
+It’s because pedigrees often have breed-related health problems resulting in very expensive treatment.
+As our charitable funds are limited, this means lots of other pets could miss out.